 One of the most important things companies operating in multiple tax jurisdictions can do is be certain that the data that they present to each country is consistent and optimized for the optics of country-by-country reporting.
 In my view, that means having a “single version of truth” – an authoritative data source – from which it prepares individual country income tax calculations as well as its CbC reports.
 They also need the ability to build a defensible allocation of their worldwide income, tax and operational data.
 The needs for both the authoritative data source and the ability to optimize the allocation of reported income means having the right technology to manage what amounts to a large and complex data set as well as the right technology for analyzing it.
 That technology is not the desktop spreadsheets that most corporate tax department use.

 Technology can play an important role in reducing risk associated with CbC reporting.
-Our Office of Finance benchmark research foundvr_Office_of_Finance_15_tax_depts_and_spreadsheets_updated-2.png that almost all (90%) of midsize and larger companies use desktop spreadsheets for the tax calculations and provision in their tax departments; 52 percent use them exclusively.
+Our Office of Finance benchmark research found that almost all (90%) of midsize and larger companies use desktop spreadsheets for the tax calculations and provision in their tax departments; 52 percent use them exclusively.
 One important reason they use spreadsheets is to recast and record statutory financial data to make it relevant for tax analysis and provisioning.
 Not only is this process time-consuming, it’s a substantial source of calculation risk and increases the likelihood that the company presents an inconsistent set of numbers for CbC reporting.
 Working from a tax database of record ensures consistency and can provide management and the board of directors greater visibility and transparency into the company’s tax process and positions.

 To the extent that tax accountants can cut the time they spend wrangling spreadsheets, they can be doing more analysis and optimization of their tax provision and tax positions.
 They would be able to spend more time advising the CFO, CEO and their board on strategies for tax compliance to minimize tax expense while limiting the risk of non-compliance and the potential for reputational risk.
 Being well prepared to defend the taxes the company is paying to countries in which it operates ought to be a priority for CFOs.